 - The "income taxes on unappropriated earnings" should be recognized at the year of earnings under IFRSs, while it should be recognized at the year of distribution under Taiwan IFRSs. - Prior to incorporation, according to the laws and regulations applicable to state-owned enterprises in Taiwan, we recorded revenue from fixed-line service at the time the connection service was performed or the prepaid card was sold.
 Upon incorporation, net assets greater than capital stock was credited as additional paid-in capital.
 Part of our additional paid-in capital was from unearned revenues from fixed-line services as of that date.
 Under IFRSs, following the revenue recognition guidance, the above service revenue should be treated as deferred income and recognized over the time when the service is continuously provided or as consumed.
 Therefore, upon our first adoption of IFRSs, we should retrospectively decrease additional paid-in capital while increase unappropriated earnings on the transition date of January 1, 2012.
-There is no difference in the recognition of unearned revenues or deferred income between IFRSs and Taiwan IFRSs.
-However, according to the guidance released by the TWSE in March 2012, which is a part of Taiwan IFRSs, the additional paid-in capital under ROC GAAP that is not specifically promulgated under Taiwan IFRSs should not be adjusted on the transition date of January 1, 2012.
+There is no difference in the recognition of unearned revenues or deferred income between IFRSs and Taiwan IFRSs, the additional paid-in capital under ROC GAAP that is not specifically promulgated under Taiwan IFRSs should not be adjusted on the transition date of January 1, 2012.
+Therefore, updet on the adjusted on the transition date of January 1, 2012.
+Therefore, according to the guidance released by the TWSE in March 2012, which is a part of Taiwan IFRSs, the additional paid-in capital under ROC GAAP that is not specifically promulgated under Taiwan IFRSs should not be adjusted on the transition date of January 1, 2012.
 Therefore, we retain such additional paid-in capital under Taiwan IFRSs.